arcs-njit-edu/Docs/docs/Software/python/conda.md

 | Import environment from YAML:             |      `conda env create -f [environment_name].yml`      |
 | Import environment to different location: | `conda env create -f [environment_name].yml -p [PATH]` |

-!!! warning

-    Users can use Conda after loading any of the modules mentioned above.
-However, please note that the Anaconda module may be removed in the future, as Anaconda is no longer free for non-profit academic research at institutions with more than 200 employees.
-While we have not received any official communication from Anaconda yet, please use the Miniforge3 module instead of Anaconda.
-You do not need to reinstall or recreate any environment if you have already created a Conda environment with Anaconda.
-Simply load Miniforge3, and the remaining steps are the same.

 ## Create and Activate a Conda Virtual Environment